kedro-org/kedro/docs/source/integrations/mlflow.md

 pip install kedro-mlflow
 ```

-In modern versions of Kedro, this will already register the `kedro-mlflow` hooks for you.
+In recent versions of Kedro, this will already register the `kedro-mlflow` Hooks for you.

 :::{note}
 If you implemented your custom `MLflowHooks` as described in the previous section,